 If you are not offered a place for your child at your preferred school you have the right to appeal against the decision to an Independent Appeals Panel.
 However please be aware the panel has very limited grounds to allow an appeal for reception, year 1 and year 2 because of infant class size legislation which limits these year groups to a maximum of 30 children per qualified teacher.

-If you have a question that hasn’t been answered in the summary information above, you may find the information you need in our frequently asked questions section.
-If you have any further questions after reading this, please contact us directly.
+If you have any further questions after reading this guidance, please contact us directly.
 We will respond as soon as possible but at busy times our response times are 3 working days for phone calls and up to 10 working days for written correspondence.

 Phone: on 0191 278 7878 (ask for “School Admissions”)